Bhoy1/Prime_env/README.md

 > **Status:**  Work in Progress

-NOT DONE AT ALL, just my first PR so I can get it locked in on the sheet Will continue to improve
+NOT DONE AT ALL, just my first PR so I can get it locked in on the sheet.
+Will continue to improve but I have one quick snif test in the repo as a .json.

 ## Overview